Whether your home is surrounded by trees or skyscrapers, raccoons are likely a part of the wildlife population in your area.

 General Raccoon facts

-Raccoons, also known as Procyon lotor, are round, fuzzy animals with grey fur, bushy tails with 5-7 black rings around it, and black mask of fur covering their eye area.
+Raccoons, also known as Procyon lotor, are round, fuzzy animals with grey fur, bushy tails with 5-7 black rings around them, and a black mask of fur covering their eye area.

 Raccoons are natively found across North America, but thanks to humans, they can also be found in Japan and parts of Europe.